Tidal triggers and the predictability of solar activity: Acknowledgments

 \section{Acknowledgments}

-This work received funding from the Helmholtz Association in frame of the AI project GEOMAGFOR (ZT-I-PF-5-200).
-F. S. thanks Willie Soon for providing an early version of \cite{Velasco2026}, which shows evidence of a 1.7-year signal in S-flare data.
-He would also like to thank Lakshmi Pradeep Chitta for an inspiring discussion about the ``postdictability'' of the Carrington event and Tony Phillips for enquiring into potential impacts of the January 2026 alignment on solar activity.
+This work received funding from the Helmholtz Association in frame of the AI project GEOMAGFOR (ZT-I-PF-5-200), and from Deutsche Forschungsgemeinschaft (DFG) in frame of grant No. MA10950/1-1.
+F.S. thanks Willie Soon for providing an early version of \cite{Velasco2026}, which shows evidence of a 1.7-year signal in S-flare data.
+He would also like to thank Tony Phillips for inquiring into potential impacts of the January 2026 alignment on solar activity.